Create a

 2. COEs were established to bring deep expertise that was developed and continually updated to all the business units and functions, such that guidance and processes would be standardized and structured for fairness and equitable employee treatment.

 3. HRSS was designed to absorb the administrative load of field HR people so they could focus on supporting local leaders and their employee populations.
 It was created to handle common administrative transactions and inquiries in bulk form by using dedicated administrative specialists and self-service technologies with deep process and policy expertise built into both.
-HRSS was designed to administer HR systems and policies while handling questions and issues about policies and processes related to primarily transactional HR activities (e.g., payroll, benefits, transfers, new hires, pay raises, etc.).
+HRSS was designed to administer HR systems and policies while handling questions and issues about policies and processes related primarily to transactional HR activities (e.g., payroll, benefits, transfers, new hires, pay raises, and so on).

 Perceived issues with the Ulrich model

 It has been suggested that the model creates silos that run counter to an increasing call for a more holistic, integrated, and comprehensive employee journey, employee experience (EX), and greater “connectedness” of corporate functions.
-Those organizational silos can lock critical knowledge and expertise behind doors instead of more openly sharing and mixing ideas, concepts, and perspectives with field experts to solve business challenges.
+Those organizational silos can lock critical knowledge and expertise behind closed doors rather than sharing and mixing ideas, concepts, and perspectives openly with field experts to solve business challenges.
 There is an increasing need for tailoring HR practices and solutions to address complex challenges across generations, businesses, locations, and workforces.
 That level of customization requires a shift from the current model, given the breadth and depth of the drivers and influences of those differences.
 Updating the HR operating model is critical to understanding and defining how such complexities can be best managed.
-Each element of the three-legged model has benefits and issues, but let’s look at the challenges facing companies today.
+Each element of the three-legged model has benefits and drawbacks, but let’s look at the challenges companies face today.

 The HRBP role

 The role is designed as a strategic partner with broad knowledge and expertise in the business and “everything HR.“ The HRBP is designated as a point guard who leverages the expertise and efforts of those in the COEs and HRSS to generate tailored solutions to business and related talent issues.
 However, what is generated is often a solution to pressing HR issues that are disconnected from business outcomes.
 The issue is that the HRBP role is typically the only one specifically designed and relied upon for strategic business impact, with many HRBPs struggling to deliver business outcomes.
-While Ulrich pressed the point that strategists needed to operate in each type of role, the proper execution of that tends to be limited.
+While Ulrich pressed the point that strategists needed to operate in each role type, the proper execution of that is often limited.
 The role tends to call for very experienced, business-savvy personnel and too few HR people outside the HRBP are positioned to address those strategic issues.

 Furthermore, the HRBP roles are often poorly defined, with little true differentiation from the earlier generation of HR generalists.
-People may be given the title when supporting lower levels of managers, whose needs are not strategic, and thus are more likely to handle policy interpretation, conflict resolution, and related tasks.
-Finally, HRBPs can become overly integrated in their local partnerships such that they drift from following higher-level business and HR requirements.
+People may be given the title when supporting lower-level managers, whose needs are not strategic, and thus are more likely to handle policy interpretation, conflict resolution, and related tasks.
+Finally, HRBPs can become overly integrated into their local partnerships, drifting from following higher-level business and HR requirements.
 This often leads to an unhealthy bias toward their specific business unit or function over overriding enterprise needs.
 Clarity can be provided by updating the HR operating model to accommodate and respond to such issues.

 The COE

-The Centers of Excellence, such as compensation, recruiting, leadership development, learning & development, etc., tend to be narrowly focused and siloed into a tight niche.
-These were designed to develop extremely deep expertise into the nuances of the specialty and can become disconnected from business strategies outside of one or two (e.g., compensation understanding of financial strategies).
-They also tend to focus on narrow, inward-looking HR (vs. business or operational) processes such as the annual merit pay cycle, year-end performance assessment and calibration process, yearly high potential nomination and identification program, etc. The very structure and operation of COEs often means they cannot develop sufficiently flexible, agile, and responsive solutions to changes in the external or internal environments.
-Unfortunately, they often lack regular access to their business customers and needs.
-The opportunity for improvement lies in updating the HR operating model in such a way as to provide more structured access to business insights and resources, enabling them to increase agility.
+The Centers of Excellence, such as compensation, recruiting, leadership development, and learning & development, tend to be narrowly focused and siloed into tight niches.
+These were designed to develop extremely deep expertise in the nuances of the specialty and can become disconnected from business strategies outside of one or two (e.g., compensation and financial strategies).
+They also tend to focus on narrow, inward-looking HR (vs. business or operational) processes, such as the annual merit pay cycle, year-end performance assessment and calibration process, yearly high-potential nomination and identification program, etc. The very structure and operation of COEs often mean they cannot develop sufficiently flexible, agile, and responsive solutions to changes in the external or internal environments.
+Unfortunately, they often lack regular access to their business customers and their needs.
+The opportunity for improvement lies in updating the HR operating model to provide more structured access to business insights and resources, thereby enabling greater agility.
 Lacking such access, they will continue to focus on process excellence and innovation rather than having an ever-evolving understanding of what the business needs.

 HR Shared Services

 These roles tend to be staffed with narrower, more specialized, earlier-career practitioners who become experts in administrative excellence, process tracking, improvement, efficiency, policy interpretation and compliance, benefits and leave management, relocations, data management, etc. Their linkage to business imperatives and objectives is often limited to cost control and efficiency.
-These organizations often suffer from too much standardization to the extent that they cannot meet or discern the unique needs of strategically critical roles and populations.
-When they handle employee relations, compensation, or other more complex cases (at the first or second tier of escalation), they can be viewed as impersonal, non-caring, and inattentive to the needs of the individual.
+These organizations often suffer from excessive standardization to the point that they cannot meet or discern the unique needs of strategically critical roles and populations.
+When they handle employee relations, compensation, or other complex cases (at the first or second tier of escalation), they can be perceived as impersonal, uncaring, and inattentive to the needs of the individual.
 The push to automate has created a near-universal reaction from managers and employees alike.
-Managers complain about the transfer of work from HR to them, especially when the self-service technology is difficult to navigate and where those tasks were once performed by their HR contact.
-Managers also object to the perceived difficulty in getting quick answers and guidance where increased specialization in HRSS may require them to go through multiple channels to find the right answer.
-While the basic service structure is less likely to be updated by updating the HR operating model, emerging technologies certainly will be.
+Managers complain about the transfer of work from HR to them, especially when the self-service technology is difficult to navigate, and when those tasks were once performed by their HR contact.
+Managers also object to the perceived difficulty in getting quick answers and guidance, where increased specialization in HRSS may require them to go through multiple channels to find the right answer.
+While the basic service structure is less likely to change through HR operating model updates, emerging technologies certainly will.

 Cross-functional challenges

 Integrating the efforts of these three organizational constructs has proven to be the largest challenge.
-This is called out by some experts who assert that the primary issue is the poorly defined interactions between the HRBPs, COEs, and shared service centers, which creates conflicts over responsibilities and work efforts.
+This is highlighted by some experts, who assert that the primary issue is the poorly defined interactions among HRBPs, COEs, and shared service centers, which create conflicts over responsibilities and workloads.
 The primary one involves “Who owns the customer relationship?”
-While the HRBPs are assigned the customer interface role, the COEs need regular interactions and insights to understand the business needs to better design solutions, and the shared services need to interface with those same customers for problem resolution.
-Add to that the internal customer’s desire for a single point of contact for all HR issues, where there are too few HRBPs to be effective gatekeepers, brokers, and communication linkages.
+While the HRBPs are assigned the customer interface role, the COEs need regular interactions and insights to better understand business needs and design solutions, and the shared services need to interface with those same customers for problem resolution.
+Add to that the internal customer’s desire for a single point of contact for all HR issues, given the too few HRBPs to be effective gatekeepers, brokers, and communication links.
 The result is often poorly coordinated HR efforts and finger-pointing when unresolved issues or solutions fall short of meeting the business’s needs.
 This all-too-common circumstance can be addressed directly by updating the HR operating model.

 The second major issue is that the siloed approach leads to a compartmentalization of HR expertise.
-HRBPs hold the bulk of the business acumen, COEs much of the technical depth, and HRSS with the administration, implementation, and support expertise.
-This leaves HR with a lack of necessary agility to respond with blended resource teams of sufficient size to understand root causes, rapidly design solutions, pilot-test those, and implement them.
+HRBPs hold the bulk of the business acumen, COEs much of the technical depth, and HRSS has the expertise in administration, implementation, and support.
+This leaves HR without the necessary agility to assemble blended resource teams of sufficient size to understand root causes, rapidly design solutions, pilot-test them, and implement them.

 Change is underway

 The three-legged model inspired by Ulrich continues to dominate (to the extent that one research house stopped asking what model is being used in its survey).
-However, due to these challenges and continuing frustration with results from HR teams, many companies are reportedly tweaking their delivery models.
+However, due to these challenges and ongoing frustration with HR teams' results, many companies are reportedly tweaking their delivery models.
 For example, one study found that nearly two-thirds of HR organizations changed their design or operating model within the past two years.
-Another study by the AQPC (Current State of the HR Function: Survey Report, 2021) found that 85% of HR organizations are in the process of or plan to change their HR structure.
-These point to an ongoing push to find new variants of the existing model that can benefit their businesses more.
+Another study by the AQPC (Current State of the HR Function) found that 85% of HR organizations are either in the process of changing their HR structure or plan to do so.
+These point to an ongoing push to find new variants of the existing model that better benefit their businesses.

-Change and evolution should always be on the minds of HR leadership.
+Change and evolution should always be on HR leadership's minds.
 Dave Ulrich himself has been quoted as asserting, "Adaptation begins by making sure that the HR organization matches the strategy and structure of the business.”
-One of the misapplications of ‘the Ulrich model’ is that there is one type of HR structure that matches all situations.
-“HR has to adapt to the business requirements.”
+One misapplication of ‘the Ulrich model’ is the idea that there is a single HR structure that fits all situations.
+“HR has to adapt to the business requirements.

-That said, both academic-related experts and large consulting firms are reporting on new models that incorporate more comprehensive and integrated service delivery concepts, creating new opportunities for leading organizations to update their models.
+That said, both academic experts and large consulting firms are reporting on new models that incorporate more comprehensive, integrated service-delivery concepts, creating new opportunities for leading organizations to update their models.

 New HR operating model elements

-New proposals have infused fresh thinking into the concept of HR service delivery that is informed by proven concepts from various fields such as technology, marketing, manufacturing, and consumer products.
-They bring concepts designed to best meet the end-user's needs, increase efficiencies, simplify the experience, increase responsiveness, use disciplined and evidence-based approaches, and marshal diverse skills and capabilities to create focused solutions to business challenges.
+New proposals have infused fresh thinking into the concept of HR service delivery, informed by proven concepts from fields such as technology, marketing, manufacturing, and consumer products.
+They bring concepts designed to best meet the end-user's needs, increase efficiency, simplify the experience, improve responsiveness, use disciplined, evidence-based approaches, and marshal diverse skills and capabilities to create focused solutions to business challenges.

 What many of these propose in common are elements for consideration in the design of a modern HR operating model, which can drive either focus or organizational design of the HR function, including: